ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/ license-info) in effect on the date of publication of this document.

+Andrews, et al.          Expires 9 January 2022                 [Page 1]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021

    Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
-Code Components

-Andrews, et al.          Expires 8 January 2022                 [Page 1]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021

-   extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.